MikeChunko/Language_Detection/README.md

 All data is obtained from the Leipzig Corpora Collection.

 # Release
-This branch contains only the .py, .java, and executable files (along with the data necessary for the .exe) The other branches contain other files useful in editing the code.
+This branch contains only the .py, .java, and executable files (along with the data necessary for the .exe).
+The other branches contain other files useful in editing the code.

 # Running It